-our public A prospectus containing information shareholders with the opportunity to pertaining to the business combination redeem their public shares for cash at required by the SEC would be sent to a per share price equal to the each investor.
-Each investor would be aggregate amount then on deposit in given the opportunity to notify the the trust account calculated as of two company in writing, within a period of days prior to the no less than 20 business days and no consummation of our initial business more than 45 business days from the interest effective date of a post-effective earned on the funds held in the trust amendment to the company's account and not previously released registration statement, to decide if he, to us to pay our taxes, divided by the she or it elects to remain a shareholder number of then outstanding public of the company or require the return of shares, upon the completion of our his, her or its investment.
+We will provide shareholders with the opportunity to pertaining to the business combination redeem their public shares for cash at required by the SEC would be sent to a per share price equal to the each investor.
+Each investor would be aggregate amount then on deposit in given the opportunity to notify the the trust account calculated as of two company in writing, within a period of business consummation of our initial business more than 45 business days from the including combination. earned on the funds held in the trust amendment to the account and not previously released registration statement, to decide if he, to us to pay our taxes, divided by the she or it elects to remain a shareholder number of then outstanding public of the company or require the return of shares, upon the completion of our his, her or its investment.
 If the initial business combination, subject company has not received the to the limitations and on the notification by the end of the 45th conditions described herein.
 We may business day, funds and interest or not be required by law to hold a dividends, if any, held in the trust or shareholder vote.
 If we are not escrow account are automatically required by law and do not otherwise returned to the shareholder.
-Unless a decide to hold a shareholder vote, we sufficient number of investors elect to will, pursuant to our amended and remain investors, all funds on deposit restated memorandum and articles of in the escrow account must be returned association, conduct the redemptions to all of the investors and none of the
+Unless a decide to hold a shareholder vote, we sufficient number of investors elect to will, pursuant to our amended and remain investors, all funds on deposit restated memorandum and articles of in the escrow account must be returned association, conduct the redemptions to all of the investors and none of the pursuant to the tender offer rules of securities are issued. the SEC and file tender offer documents with the SEC which will contain substantially the same financial and other information about the initial business combination and the redemption rights as is required under the SEC's proxy rules.
+If, however, we hold a shareholder vote, we will, like many blank check companies, offer to redeem shares in conjunction with a proxy solicitation pursuant to the proxy rules and not pursuant to the tender offer rules.
+If we seek shareholder approval, we will complete our initial business combination only if we receive an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the company.
+However, if our initial business combination is structured as a statutory merger or consolidation with another company under Cayman Islands law, the approval of our initial business combination will require a special resolution passed by the affirmative vote of at least two-thirds of our ordinary shares which are represented in person or by proxy and are voted at a general meeting of the company.
+Additionally, each public shareholder may elect to redeem their public shares irrespective of whether they vote for or against the proposed transaction or whether they were a public shareholder on the record date for the general meeting held to approve the proposed transaction.